mateusdemp/mateusdemp/README.md

 ### Code is poetry

   Enthusiast of the world of technology, learning things related to programming, mobile development and design.
-  Producing software with Kotlin, Flutter and other tools in the mobile world.
+  Producing software with Kotlin and other tools in the mobile world.
 And also other technologies that interest me.

   I always try to write a code that is clean and understandable, as a good poem should be. ✍️